bootstrapworld/curriculum/lessons/Data-Science/contracts-tables-displays/langs/en-us/slides.md

 **Contracts are the _instruction manual_ for functions**

-The Domain in the contract for `sort` tells us exactly what kind of inputs it needs, and in what order.
+The Domain in the Contract for `sort` tells us exactly what kind of inputs it needs, and in what order.
 The Range tells us exactly what we'll get back.

 Complete question 7-10 on @printable-exercise{functions-for-tables.adoc}.